geekfog/Skinde/README.md

 - **Open Source**: Freely available for contribution, integration, and self-hosting.

 Kinde leverages [Well-Known](https://localhost:7076/.well-known/openid-configuration) endpoint via the established OAuth2 standard.

+**Why is this being done?** To demonstrate technology capabilities, give back to the community, and take advantage of collaboration.

 # Licensing